FeesWizard

 Best Value

-Two simple, spread-only CFD brokers aimed at less advanced traders.
+Two spread-only CFD brokers aimed at less advanced traders — though CFD trading itself is complex and high-risk.
 Both price via the spread with no commission.
-Plus500 has a very clean proprietary platform and a publicly listed parent, but charges inactivity after three months; Fortrade is also beginner-friendly and gives a bit longer (six months) before its inactivity fee.
+Plus500 has a very user-friendly proprietary platform and a publicly listed parent, but charges inactivity after three months; Fortrade is also beginner-friendly and gives a bit longer (six months) before its inactivity fee.
 Neither matches an ECN broker like Pepperstone on spreads.
 Both are CFD-only — not for owning real shares.

 • Best for beginners: Fortrade